ghc/ghc/doc/cross-compile.md

 Compile it with cross-compiling GHC: `<ghc-folder>/inplace/bin/ghc-stage1 -static Main`.
 Note that we created a static version of it which packs together all depending libraries.

 - Install QEMU: `sudo apt-get install qemu-system-arm`
-- Download `vmlinuz` (kernel) and `initrd.gz` (initial ramdisk) from mirror like https://mirrors.tuna.tsinghua.edu.cn/ubuntu-ports/dists/xenial/main/installer-armhf/current/images/generic-lpae/cdrom/.
+- Download `vmlinuz` (kernel) and `initrd.gz` (initial ramdisk), e.g. from [this mirror](https://mirrors.tuna.tsinghua.edu.cn/ubuntu-ports/dists/xenial/main/installer-armhf/current/images/generic-lpae/cdrom/).
 - Add the ARM Linux executable `Main` to the initial ramdisk so we can load it directly into memory.
 No need for real installation
   + `gunzip initrd.gz` to get `initrd`
   + `mkdir tmp2; cd tmp2; sudo cpio -id < ../initrd` to get a file system